Howard Adelman

 Howard Adelman (January 7, 1938 – July 23, 2023) was a Canadian philosopher and university professor.
-He retired as Professor Emeritus of Philosophy at York University in 2003.
+He retired as a professor emeritus of philosophy at York University in 2003.
 Adelman was one of the founders of Rochdale College, as well as the founder and director of York's Centre for Refugee Studies.
-He was editor of Refuge for ten years, and since his retirement he has received several honorary university and governmental appointments in Canada and abroad.
+He was editor of the journal Refuge for ten years, and since his retirement he has received several honorary university and governmental appointments in Canada and abroad.
 Adelman was the recipient of numerous awards and grants, and presented the inaugural lecture in a series named in his honor at York University in 2008.

 Biography

 Early life and career

 Howard Adelman was born January 7, 1938, in Toronto, Ontario.
 He earned a B.A.
 (1960), M.A.
 (1963), and Ph.D.
 (1971) in philosophy from the University of Toronto, and was a member of the faculty at York University in Toronto from 1966 until his retirement in 2003.
 As a nineteen-year-old philosophy student, Adelman was hired in 1958 by the Campus Co-operative to meet a growing need for student housing at the University of Toronto.
 With Adelman's advice, Campus Co-op acquired additional properties and formed Co-operative College Residences Inc., a non-profit offshoot.
 Later, while a lecturer in philosophy at the University of Toronto (1963–1964) and assistant professor at York University (1966–1970), Adelman was one of the principal founders of Rochdale College, an experimental "free university" organized on the cooperative principle of its British namesake.
 After obtaining federal mortgages at well below market rates, Campus Co-op incorporated Rochdale College in 1964.
 An energetic and entrepreneurial spirit with boundless imagination and a playful sense of humor, at that time Adelman was prone to saying he "teaches at the University of Toronto and studies at Rochdale."

 Adelman was the founder and director of York's Centre for Refugee Studies (1988–1993) and for ten years he was editor of Canada's periodical on refugees, Refuge until 1993.